revaturelabs/interviewquestions/InterviewSpecificQuestions/CoreJava/Git.md

 git commit -m "Added first commit"
 ```

--  In above command we specifiy the message for the commit.
+-  In the above command, we specify the message for the commit.

 </blockquote>
 </details>

 ---

-13. What is use of `git push` command?
+13. What is the use of the `git push` command?

 ![Easy](https://github.com/revaturelabs/interviewquestions/blob/dev/ComplexityTags/simple%20(2).svg)